A generalized risk approach to path inference based on hidden Markov models: Risk-based path inference

+where $r_t(i,j):=\mathbb{I}_{\{p_{ij}f_j(x_{t+1})>0\}}$. {\it To the best of our knowledge this has not been stated in the literature before.} We will refer to this decoder as the {\it Constrained PMAP} decoder.

-However, in the presence of path constraints, minimization of the $R_1$-risk is no longer equivalent to minimization of the $\R_1$-risk.
-In particular, the problem \eqref{eq:remove0s} is not equivalent to the following problem ({\it posterior-Viterbi decoding})
+Next note that in the presence of path constraints, minimization of the $R_1$-risk \eqref{eqn:R1} is {\it no longer equivalent} to minimization of the $\R_1$-risk \eqref{eqn:barr1}.
+In particular, the problem \eqref{eq:remove0s} is not equivalent to the following problem